bobbingwide/oik-tunes/readme.txt

 This plugin is dependent upon oik v1.18 and oik fields v1.18

 == Changelog ==
+= 1.0.0 =
+* Changed: Add PHPUnit tests for PHP 8.1 and PHP 8.2 #4
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With Gutenberg 17.1.0
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 1.0.0-alpha-20190925 =
 * Fixed: Fix for UncaughtArgumentCountError on manage_edit-CPT_columns filter functions,[github bobbingwide oik-tunes issues 1]
 * Fixed: Cater for oik update for WordPress 5,[github bobbingwide oik-tunes issues 2]